Hotspot Shield developed its own proprietary VPN protocol known as Catapult Hydra, which is both good and bad.

 In terms of customer base, I found the service to be rather impressive.

-It has over 650 million customers worldwide and boasts of a large server network spanning over 80 countries.
+It has over 650 million customers worldwide and boasts a large server network spanning over 80 countries.

 The free version is supported by ads and comes with a 500MB data cap per day.